 These came out of a vintage CBC console and were repackaged by Brent Averill

 for me.
-The tone never ceases to amaze, clear, punchy, open, glorious!
+The tone never ceases to amaze; clear, punchy, open and glorious!
 I use them on everything.

 2. Neumann U67

-Straight from Vintage King baby... this one sounds amazing, I love it on vocal (obviously), bass and acoustic guitar.
+Straight from Vintage King baby...
+This one sounds amazing, I love it on vocals (obviously), bass and acoustic guitar.
 Thanks Ryan!